 Since stem cells divide through life, they run the risk of gaining mutations in their DNA.
-There is on the order of one mutation per cell division, located somewhere in the genome, because mutation rate is about 10-9/bp/division, and the genome has about 10 letters (base-pairs, denoted bp).
+All cells mutate.
+There is on the order of one mutation per cell division, located somewhere in the genome. (because mutation rate is about 10-9/bp/division and the genome has about 109 letters or base-pairs, denoted bp).
 Most of these mutations do nothing.
 A few are harmful to the stem cell, making it die or grow slower than its neighbor stem cells, and therefore such mutant stem cells are lost.